Susan Matulevicius, M.D.

 Biography

-Susan Matulevicius, M.D., M.S.C.S., F.A.C.C., FASE, is an Associate Professor of Medicine in the Department of Internal Medicine’s Division of Cardiology at UT Southwestern Medical Center.
+Susan Matulevicius, M.D., M.S.C.S., F.A.C.C., FASE, is an Associate Professor of Internal Medicine at UT Southwestern Medical Center and a member of its Division of Cardiology.
 Her clinical specialties include noninvasive cardiac imaging, particularly echocardiography and MRI; women’s heart health; coronary artery disease; and primary and secondary cardiovascular disease prevention.

 After earning a B.S.E. degree magna cum laude (with distinction in biomedical engineering) from Duke University, Dr. Matulevicius earned her medical degree at the University of Pennsylvania School of Medicine, where she was inducted into the medical honors society, alpha omega alpha (AOA).